I still get quite a few curious tweets, Facebook comments, e-mails and Instagram reactions about this.

 24DEC2014 Rabbit was knighted by “ThePirateQueen.”

 Why?
 Perhaps in response to her Royal moniker given in February?
 LOL (Don’t blame me, I didn’t give it to her.).

 Now, you know:

-— the Leprechaun Rabbit has been around before GenChat, but to change the name now after five and a half years?
+— the Leprechaun Rabbit has been around before GenChat, but to change the name now after (11 years, as of Jun2017)?
+I cannot.